Prostatic artery embolization: Treatment of lower urinary tract symptoms

 Men with an enlarged prostate may suffer from symptoms of lower urinary tract obstruction, such as sensation of incomplete urination, inability to urinate, weak urinary stream, or having to urinate frequently (often awakening from sleep).
 If the symptoms cause a significant disruption to quality of life, a man may undergo initial treatment by oral medication, such as alpha-1 receptor blockers, 5-alpha-reductase inhibitors, or phosphodiesterase-5 enzyme inhibitors.
 Those with severe/progressive symptoms or those who do not experience symptom relief from medication have traditionally been considered for surgical intervention, with transurethral resection of the prostate or TURP as the standard of care.

 However, there are problems with both medical and surgical treatments, including undesired side effects and variable effectiveness.
 For example, sexual dysfunction and orthostatic hypotension are side effects of 5-alpha-reductase inhibitors.
-Prostatic artery embolization is an emerging treatment alternative which avoids the risks of systemic medication and of surgery.
+Prostatic artery embolization is an emerging treatment alternative which avoids the risks of systemic medication and surgery.

 The first report of selective prostatic artery embolization resulting in relief of prostate gland obstruction was published in 2000.
-Since then, prospective trials with small numbers of patients, up to approximately 200 patients/trial, have been carried out internationally.
+Since then, prospective trials with large numbers of patients, up to approximately 1000 patients/trial, have been carried out internationally.

 Procedure

 After local anesthesia is placed, an interventional radiologist obtains access to the arterial system by piercing the femoral or radial artery, usually under ultrasound guidance, with a hollow needle known as a trocar.
 Through the needle a guidewire is threaded and subsequently the trocar is removed.
-The guidewire allows a 4 to 5 French sheath to be inserted into the artery.8 Contrast material is injected through the sheath or a catheter under fluoroscopic imaging or digital subtraction angiography which outlines the anatomy of the blood vessels.
+The guidewire allows a 4 to 5-French sheath to be inserted into the artery.8 Contrast material is injected through the sheath or a catheter under fluoroscopic imaging or digital subtraction angiography which outlines the anatomy of the blood vessels.
 This technique is used to help locate the prostatic artery and advance a microcatheter (≤2.7 French) to the ostium of the prostatic artery.
+There are usually two prostatic arteries, one on either side of the pelvis.
 Microparticles, usually Microspheres, are then injected into the prostatic artery until full stasis distal prostatic artery and the proprietary prostatic vessels.
 They function by causing embolization (blockage of the artery) preventing blood flow to the prostate, functionally resulting in reduced prostate size.